googleapis/google-api-nodejs-client/src/apis/acceleratedmobilepageurl/README.md

 # acceleratedmobilepageurl

-> This API contains a single method, batchGet.
-Call this method to retrieve the AMP URL (and equivalent AMP Cache URL) for given public URL(s).
+> Retrieves the list of AMP URLs (and equivalent AMP Cache URLs) for a given list of public URL(s).

 ## Installation